PREAMBLE AND SUMMARY

 Figure 1: Structure of Egyptian Electric Power Sector

-Egypt held approximately 31 GWe of installed electric capacities as of Dec.
-2013.
-Figure 2. shows the distribution of installed capacities by source: distribution is roughly 89% from thermal and 9% from hydro sources which are almost fully utilized.
-Wind installed capacity represents about 2% of the total.
+Egypt had approximately 58.36 GWe of installed electric capacities during 2019.
+Figure 2 shows the distribution of installed capacities by source; the distribution is roughly 91.4% from thermal sources and 4.8% from hydropower sources, which are almost fully utilized.
+Renewable sources represent about 3.8% of the total.

-More than 99% of the Egyptian population has access to electricity; while the number of customers at all voltage levels increased to 36.4 million customers in 2019 compared to 35.1 million customers in the preceding year at a variation rate of 3.7%.
+More than 99% of the Egyptian population has access to electricity; and the number of customers at all voltage levels increased to 36.4 million customers in 2019 compared to 35.1 million customers in the preceding year at a variation rate of 3.7%.

 1.2.3.
 Main Indicators

 The average growth rate of the installed capacities is 5.7% per year during the period from 2017–2018 to 2018–2019.
 In 2019, the total installed capacity reached 58.36 GWe.
 During 2018–2019, approximately 199.65 TWh of electricity were generated to ensure a reliable electricity supply to customers.
 During 2019, the peak load was reached 31.4 GWe, and electricity consumption per capita was 1513 kWh.

 Total consumption of electricity increased from about 85.1 TWh in 2005 to 151.9 TWh in 2019, which is a compound annual growth rate of 4.56%.